-In Year R, our Early Years team provide opportunities for the children to become preficient using numbers up to 20 and spend time enhancing their continuous provision to allow the children to become secure in their number knowledge.
-This includes maths table top activties which are changed weekly and reflect the current focus in the planning which could be 1 more/1 less, missing numbers, understanding about each individual number through varied activities.
+In Year R, our Early Years team provide opportunities for the children to become preficient using numbers to 10 and beyond and spend time enhancing their continuous provision to allow the children to become secure in their number knowledge.
+This includes maths table top activties which are changed weekly and reflect the current focus in the planning which could be subitising, 1 more/1 less, missing numbers, understanding about each individual number through varied activities.
 Children also have access to various provision within the classroom as well as enhancements in the outside area which children can consoldiate their current and previous learning throught their play.
-They also experience other elements of maths such as shape, space and measure, opportunities for problem solving, formation of their numbers, number bonds, sharing and many others too.
+They also experience other aspects of maths such as shape, space and measure, opportunities for problem solving, formation of their numbers, number bonds, numerical patterns, sharing and many others too.

 The National Curriculum provides teachers with objectives to be covered in each year group and assessed accordingly using HAM (Hampshire Assessment Model).
 Teachers use this framework to plan exciting, engaging and practical mathematical units of work.
 At Sarisbury Infants, we currently follow the planning created by the Hampshire Maths Team which sets out long term, medium term and weekly plans.
 This allows children to build foundations in Mathematics and also gives them opportunities to deepen their learning by making links and connections across the different domains.
 The planning is progressive as it builds on from the end of Year R up to Year 2 to ensure that children become fluent in their mathematical understanding.
 Each week, our KS1 teachers adapt the maths curriculum to best suit the needs of their children and ensure it is differenciated accordingly to enable them to succeed in their learning.
 Support and challenges are given where appropriate to ensure our children can be the best that they can be.